dmitrySheshko/replace-string-loader/README.md

     ]
 }
 ```
-or, without saving to a file
+or, without saving into the file
 ```
 module: {
         rules: [{